Boundary-Centric Clip-Budgeted Active Learning for Temporal Action Segmentation: Methodology

 \subsection{Uncertainty-Guided Boundary-Centric Active Learning}

-We propose a boundary-centric AL paradigm in which queried videos are only partially annotated.
+We propose a boundary-centric AL paradigm that partially annotates queried videos by concentrating labels near predicted action transitions.
 Given a queried video $\mathbf{X}^{(i)}$ of length $T_i$, we predict candidate temporal boundaries and select the top-$K$ boundary locations $\{b_k^{(i)}\}_{k=1}^{K}$, where $K$ is the number of queried boundaries per video and $b_k^{(i)} \in \{1,\ldots,T_i\}$ denotes the frame index of the $k$-th selected boundary in video $i$.
-Around each selected boundary, we construct a local index interval
+Around each selected boundary, we define a boundary-centered temporal window

 and extract the corresponding local clip